What is Zakat

 Note: The instance of “Zakat” found in 23:4 and the instances of “Haqqahu” found in 6:141 and 30:38 are not in the mathematical calculation being the traits of a righteous which are opportunities for the righteous given by God that can be achieved over time.
 In addition, there are three other instances of Zakat found in (18:81, 19:13 and 30:39) that do not participate in the mathematical confirmation as well.
 The instances in (18:81 and 19:13) do not talk about giving away at all while the instance in (30:39) talks about the increasing of one’s wealth manifold through the charity in reference to the usury.

-God has decreed Zakat for us to pay from the provisions as given to us, and the precise commandment for observing Zakat found in 31 verses in the Quran has been confirmed by the Quran’s mathematical code (74:30).
+God has decreed Zakat for us to pay from the provisions as given to us, and He has also explained the method of fulfilling this obligation as found in 31 verses in the Quran even confirming with the Quran’s mathematical code (74:30) so that we can do it in a right way.
 Since there is NOT a single verse in the Quran that gives any concessions in Zakat to any person who has a low income, the one who has a low income, if he still obeys God’s law in Zakat, in that is his test as we are all given tests, some in plenty (like Solomon) and some in little (like Job).
 God is aware of our needs and our circumstances in all situations, we must always follow His law, and exercise patience.

 To help overcome our natural stinginess, God decreed Zakat (obligatory charity), 2.5 percent of net income.
 This is to be given as soon as we receive income or set aside if the recipients are not immediately available, and it’s to be given to those who are in real need starting with our own family.
 If the world followed this system, with everyone helping out his or her relatives, there would be no poverty.